CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE

 Brief History:

 This church was part of the Rocky Springs circuit and was closed in 1905.
-Some records refer to this as Immanuel Church or Emanuel Church..
+Some records refer to this as Immanuel, Imanuel or Emmanuel Church.

 Final disposition: